By Team Mystifly on May 2, 2018 12:35:49 PM

 What does that mean for the Airlines of the future?
 “Commercial strategies of airlines will be based on leveraging relevant data so that they can sell their products in a compelling manner across platforms and channels.”

 Unlike days bygone, where Airline Distribution was more passive by nature, distribution of airline content in the future will employ a more passenger-centric, active approach.
 What does this entail?
 The approach involves targeted distribution of content based on market trends such as:

 - Changing and Diverse Population: Led by China, Airlines will serve a diverse passenger base from emerging markets.
-This includes India, Malaysia, Indonesia, Iran, Vietnam, Saudi, and Columbia.
+This includes India, Malaysia, Indonesia, Vietnam, Saudi, and Columbia.

 - More First Time Passengers from Emerging Markets: As infrastructure develops and income levels climb, there will be an increase in first time travellers from EMDE countries.